xb00dx/ConvertChanceConstraint-ccc/README.md

 ## Installation
 1. Install [Matlab](https://www.mathworks.com/products/matlab.html), the latest version is suggested.
-2. Install [YALMIP](https://yalmip.github.io/), please follow the instructions guide [here](https://yalmip.github.io/tutorial/installation/)
+2. Install [YALMIP](https://yalmip.github.io/), please follow the instructions guide [here](https://yalmip.github.io/tutorial/installation/)， the latest version is suggested.
-	- the MPT toolbox is suggested, since it might be used in some robust optimization related methods.
+	- [MPT 3.0] will be installed together with YALMIP
+	- If you have MPT installed, make sure that you delete the YALMIP distribution residing inside MPT and remove the old path definitions.
+Better, don’t install YALMIP manually but use MPTs toolbox manager.
 	- [Getting started](https://yalmip.github.io/tutorial/basics/) with YALMIP
 3. Add the core functions to Matlab path
 	- by *manually* adding the `ConvertChanceConstraint-ccc` or `ConvertChanceConstraint-ccc/code/` folder to Matlab path (by clicking `Home` --> `Set Path` --> `Add with subfolders` --> choose `ConvertChanceConstraint-ccc/code/`.